Gingerbread Decorating with Kids: A Family Art Tradition

-• Graham crackers or baked gingerbread (The Food Network has a great gingerbread recipe) or a gingerbread house kit
+• Graham crackers, baked gingerbread, or a gingerbread house kit

 • Icing